MintyTrebor/MQTT4DSF/README.md

 **MQTT4DSF has been tested on -DSF FW Ver: 3.2.0-beta2 -Board FW Ver: 3.2-beta2.
 However it should work with any 3.1.1+ version according to the pydsfapi plugin documentation.
 Prior to 3.2 the DSF RestAPI returned a different format of the object model, by prefixing it with 'response'.
 If you deploy this service on DSF lower than 3.2 you may have to adjust the configuration file to reflect this by changing "MONITORED_MQTT_MSGS/JSON_Variables/DSF_DOM_Path" values.
 This only applies to "MONITORED_MQTT_MSGS".**

 # Background and use-case
-I decided to put this together after a converstaion about MQTT with DUET-DSF over on discord (plus it was an excuse for me to cut my teeth on Python)!
+I decided to put this together after a converstaion about MQTT with DUET over on discord (plus it was an excuse for me to cut my teeth on Python)!
 MQTT4DSF is designed to be used as a mechinism to integrate DSF with automation applications and other MQTT based services (like dashboards).
-This can be useful for controlling external devices based on stateful events from DSF, building multifunction dashboards for multiple machines (eg print farms), and creating rule based event handling.
-Some examples include:
+This can be useful for controlling external devices based on machine events from DSF, building multifunction dashboards for multiple machines (eg print farms), and creating rule based event handling.
+Some examples of use could include:
 	Turning off printer power after xx time has elapsed since completing print.
 	Turn off heaters if printer has been left idle for longer than xx (eg during a forgotton pause event).
 	Creating multi-machine dashboards with collective status and alerts.
 	Sending emails, or msgs va telegram when a specified event happens.
+	Triggering Cameras

 # High Level Design Overview
 ![MQTT4DSF](MQTT4DSF.jpg)